balena-io/docs/pages/learn/welcome/production-plan.md

 While a device will provision itself and download your latest release as soon as it's turned on and connected to the Internet, this might not be the experience you want your users to have.
 It would be nice to have something that works right away, rather than having to wait for a potentially slow download to finish.

-Happily, you can [preload][preload] your release into a {{ $names.os.lower }} image with a one-time process.
+Happily, you can [preload][preload] your release into a balenaOS image with a one-time process.
 Then, when that image is flashed onto your devices in the factory, it will have the release already installed and ready.
 Any updates made to the fleet after the preloading process will be downloaded and applied when the device is brought online, so there's no need to worry about devices that have been sitting in a warehouse or on store shelves.

 For situations where you need to register your devices before they have been powered on or connected to the network, you can [preregister][preregister] them.
 Preregistering a device allows the creation of individually registered devices in a fleet, which is extremely useful in situations such as manufacturing where a device may require tracking, as a specific device UUID can then be associated with a specific customer order.